Health in the United States: Impact of climate change on health

 Climate change continues to affect every country in the world and the United States is no exception.
-In the U.S. the average temperature has increased between 1.3°F - 1.9°F since record keeping began in 1895, with most of the increase having occurred since about 1970.
-Additionally, hurricanes and winter storms have increased in both intensity and frequency and the length of the frost-free season has been increasing nationally since the 1980s, affecting ecosystems and agriculture.
+In the U.S., the average temperature has increased between 1.3°F - 1.9°F since record keeping began in 1895, with most of the increase having occurred since about 1970.
+In addition, hurricanes and winter storms have increased in both intensity and frequency and the length of the frost-free season has been increasing nationally since the 1980s, affecting ecosystems and agriculture.
 Climate change and climate variability has many potential effects on the health of Americans.
 It can exacerbate existing health threats or create new public health challenges through a variety of pathways.
-It is also important to note that although all Americans will face some health effect from climate change, certain individuals are more vulnerable than others due to levels of exposure, sensitivity, and ability to adapt (See Table).
+Even though all Americans will face some health effect from climate change, certain individuals are more vulnerable than others due to levels of exposure, sensitivity, and ability to adapt (See Table).

 The Center for Disease Control (CDC) has identified nine national health topics relating to climate change.